AndyParky/MQTTSimulator/README.md

 - **Network Conditions**: Add network condition simulation (latency, packet loss)

 ## Still to do:
  - **Add custom JSON packet definitions**: Allow for packet definitions to be specified by an input JSON file.
+Allow for flexibility in schema definitions.
  - **Pan/Zoom on network diagram**: Current diagram is fixed - need to add common pan/zoom controls
  - **Mouseover Status**: Show current status of node on mouseover
  - **Message Viewer**: Show live message content